lyteword/chspurgeon-tod/volume-1/psalm-17.md

 # Psalm 17

-**Title &amp; Subject &mdash;**&nbsp; A prayer of David. *David would not have been a man* after God's own heart, if he had not been a man of prayer.
+**Title &amp; Subject &mdash;** A prayer of David. *David would not have been a man* after God's own heart, if he had not been a man of prayer.
 He was a master in the sacred art of supplication.
 He flies to prayer in all times of need, as a pilot speeds to the harbour in the stress of tempest.
 So frequent were David's prayers that they could not be all dated and entitled; and hence this simply bears the author's name, and nothing more.
 The smell of the furnace is upon the present psalm, but there is evidence in the last verse that he who wrote it came unharmed out of the flame.
 We have in the present plaintive song,AN APPEAL TO HEAVEN *from the persecutions of earth.
 A* spiritual eye may see Jesus here.

-**Division &mdash;**&nbsp; *There are no very clear lines of demarcation between the parts;* but we prefer the division adopted by that precious old commentator, David Dickson.
+**Division &mdash;** *There are no very clear lines of demarcation between the parts;* but we prefer the division adopted by that precious old commentator, David Dickson.
 In verses 1-4, David craves justice in the controversy between him and his oppressors.
 In verses 5 and 6, he requests of the Lord grace to act rightly while under the trial.
 From verse 7-12, he seeks protection from his foes, whom he graphically describes; and in verses 13 and 14, pleads that they may be disappointed; closing the whole in the most comfortable confidence that all would certainly be well with himself at the last.

 ## Exposition